The Impact of the U.S. Census Disclosure Avoidance System on Redistricting and Voting Rights Analysis: Population Parity in Redistricting

 \subsection{State Legislative Districts in Louisiana}

 }

 We expect smaller districts such as state legislative districts to be more prone to discrepancies in population parity.
 For example, the average Louisiana Congressional district comprises about 600 precincts, but a State Senate district comprises about 90 and a State House district only 35.
 Therefore, deviations due to DAS are more likely to result in larger percent deviations from the average.
-To test this, we compared 60,000 Louisiana State Senate plans generated from the three data sources and population parity constraints ranging from 0.1\% to 50\%, measuring the plans' population deviation against the three different data sources.\footnote{2,500 plans were simulated for each data source/population parity pair.} Figure \ref{fig:la-parity} plots the results of this comparison.
+To test this, we compared 35,000 Louisiana State Senate plans generated from each of the three data sources (105,000 in total) and population parity constraints ranging from 0.1\% to 20\%, measuring the plans' population deviation against the three different data sources.\footnote{5,000 plans were simulated for each data source/population parity pair.} Figure \ref{fig:la-parity} plots the results of this comparison.

 As expected, we see complete acceptance for plans measured with the dataset from which they were generated.
-However, plans generated under one dataset can be invalid under another.
-Specifically, plans generated under DAS data can be very likely to be invalid when evaluated using the true Census data.
+However, plans generated under one dataset can exceed the population threshold under another.
+Specifically, plans generated under DAS data can be very likely to be invalid when evaluated using the true Census data (see the middle and right panels of the figure).
 The rate of invalid plans grows as the tolerance becomes more precise.

 Also noteworthy is the fact that even at the population parity tolerances as generous as 1.0\%, all generated plans are invalid in some cases.
-Compared to Pennsylvania, with a parity tolerance of 0.1\%, this is as a result of the smaller district sizes in the Louisiana State Senate---the DAS-added noise is relatively larger at smaller scales.
+Compared to Pennsylvania congressional districts, with a parity tolerance of 0.1\%, simulated districts for the Louisiana State Senate fail to meet the cutoffs much more often, as the DAS-added noise is relatively larger at smaller scales.

 \hypertarget{partisan-effects-on-redistricting}{